Causal-net category: Quotient=epimorphism

 \begin{defn} A fusion $\lambda:G\to H$ is called a \textbf{causal-coloring} (or simply \textbf{coloring}) of $G$, if $H$ is a simple causal-net. \end{defn}

-In other words, a coloring is just a fusion that is minimal under edge-coarse-graining.
-Note that a causal-coloring $\lambda:G\to H$ is not just a partition of cocliques of $G$, because the order relation of cocliques (the vertex poset of $H$) also provides important information.
+In other words, a coloring is just a fusion that is minimal under edge-coarse-grainings.
+Note that a causal-coloring $\lambda:G\to H$ is not just a partition of cocliques of $G$, because the order relation of cocliques (the vertex poset of $H$) also provides important informations.

 Recall that any causal-net has a unique simplification, we can easily see the following result from Corollary \ref{fusion-decomposition}. \begin{cor} For any causal-net, its mergings are in bijective with its colorings. \end{cor} Clearly, the merging and edge-coarse-graining relations are sub-partial-orders of the fusion order.
 Conversely, by Corollary \ref{fusion-decomposition}, we may view the fusion order as a kind of product of the merging and edge-coarse-graining orders.